 Chance joined Watsi on May 24th, 2016.
-Four years ago, Chance joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Chance's most recent donation supported Danilo, a 40-year-old construction worker and tricycle driver from Philippines, to fund a cholecystectomy and hernia repair so he can live comfortably.
+Five years ago, Chance joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Chance's most recent donation supported Kenn, a hardworking 26-year-old from Philippines, to fund gallbladder removal surgery.

 Danilo is a 40-year-old man from Philippines.
 He is married and his wife owns a small food business.
 He previously worked as a construction worker, and now he works as a tricycle driver.
 In February 2022, Danilo began to notice a small lump on his navel.
 Over time, the lump grew in size and he visited a doctor for further examination.
 He underwent an abdominal ultrasound and was diagnosed with an umbilical hernia and gallstones.
 He needs to undergo surgery to treat his condition.
 If left untreated, his symptoms will continue to worsen and may put him at risk for health complications in the future.
 Fortunately, our medical partner, World Surgical Foundation Philippines (WSFP), is helping Danilo receive treatment.
 On January 20th, he will undergo a hernia repair and a cholecystectomy to remove his gallbladder.
 A portion of the cost of his procedure is covered by the Philippine Health Insurance Corporation, and he needs help raising the remaining $1,146 to cover the full cost of his procedure and care.
 Danilo shared, "I had to decline my colleague's offer to have a part-time construction job.
 It was an opportunity for me to bring more money to my family, but my condition is hindering me.
 This free surgery didn't just ease our worries about where to find the money to pay for the hospitalization but also gives me a chance to strive more for my family.
 Thank you so much, Watsi and World Surgical Foundation Philippines!"